 I’m not going to push myself on a super bad mental health day just because I think yoga will cure me.
-At some point, it will become counter-productive and there will be better things you can do to take care of your mental health.
+It won’t.
+On bad mental health days, it will become counter-productive and there will be better things you can do to take care of your mental health.

 I’ve learned how to tell the difference, and thus, how to know when to push myself and when to surrender.